erokhins/KotlinResolutionAlgorithm/README.md

 	foo(x!!::foo, x) // smart cast for second argument
 }
 ```
-Data flow info for receiver of callable reference must be considered for following arguments even callable reverence have several candidates.
+Data flow info for receiver of callable reference must be considered for following arguments even if callable reverence have several candidates.